Platform"HybriLIT"

 • Deep Learning: 125.92 TFLOPS

-View the Nvidia Volta V100 graphics accelerator technical description
+View the technical specifications of the Nvidia Volta V100 GPU accelerator

 Data storage systems

-The “Govorun” supercomputer contains the network storage system, RSC Storage on-Demand, which is a unified centrally managed system and has several data storage layers, namely, very hot data, hot data and warm data.
+The Govorun supercomputer includes the RSC Storage on-Demand networked storage system, which is a unified, centrally managed system with several levels of data storage — very hot data, hot data, and warm data.

-1. The very hot data storage system is created on top of four RSC Tornado TDN511S blade servers.
-Each server features 12 high-speed, low-latency Intel® Optane™ SSDs DC P4801X 375GB M.2 Series with Intel® Memory Drive Technology (IMDT), delivering 4.2 TB for very hot data per server.
+1. The very hot data storage system is built on four RSC Tornado TDN511S blade servers.
+Each server is equipped with 12 high-speed, low-latency Intel® Optane™ SSD DC P4801X 375GB M.2 Series solid-state drives using Intel® Memory Drive Technology (IMDT), providing 4.2 TB of very hot data storage per server.

-2. The hot and warm data storage system comprises a static storage system with the Luster parallel file system, created on top of 14 RSC Tornado TDN511S blade servers, and a dynamic RSC Storage on-Demand on 84 RSC Tornado TDN511 blade servers with support for the Luster parallel file system and the DAOS distributed object storage system.
+2. The hot and warm data storage system consists of a static storage system with the parallel Lustre file system, based on 14 RSC Tornado TDN511S blade servers, and a dynamic RSC Storage on-Demand system with 84 RSC Tornado TDN511 blade servers supporting the Lustre parallel file system.

-An equally essential part of the “Govorun” supercomputer architecture is the RSC BasIS supercomputer control software.
-RSC BasIS uses the CentOS Linux version 7.8 operating system on all compute nodes and performs the following functions:
+An important part of the Govorun supercomputer architecture is the RSC BazIS supercomputer management software.
+RSC BazIS runs CentOS Linux version 7.8 on all compute nodes (CN) and performs the following functions:

-• monitors compute nodes with the emergency shutdown functionality in the case of detecting critical malfunctions (such as compute node overheating);
+• Monitors compute nodes with emergency shutdown functionality in case of critical faults (such as overheating of compute nodes);

-• collects performance indicators of communication and transport network components;
+• Collects performance metrics of communication and transport network components;

-• collects performance indicators of compute nodes, namely, processor and RAM load;
+• Collects performance metrics of compute nodes — CPU and RAM load;

-• stores monitored indicators with the ability to view statistics for a given time interval (at least one year);
+• Stores monitored metrics with the ability to view statistics over a specified time interval (at least one year);

-• collects readings from the integral indicator of the state of compute nodes and displays them on the geometric view of the calculator rack;
+• Collects integrated health indicators of compute nodes and displays them on a geometric visualization of the compute rack;

-• displays the availability of compute nodes via the computing network and the control network on the geometric view of the calculator rack.
+• Displays availability of compute nodes via the compute network and management network on the geometric visualization of the compute rack.